COST GUIDES

 | Electric radiator supply + installation | £80 | £1,400 | £500 |

-The type of electric radiator you choose (more on that below)
+The type of electric radiator you choose (more on the types below)

 The number of radiators you plan to install

-Any existing electric radiators or storage heaters that need to be removed first
+Any existing electric radiators or storage heaters that need removing first

-The complexity of the installation – for example, the electrician might need to move a socket
+The complexity of the installation, for example whether the electrician needs to move a socket

 That's why we recommend getting at least three quotes from reputable professionals in your area.
 That way, you can be sure you're getting the best tradesperson and price for the job.